ReDI-School/berlin-html-and-css/lesson16/index.md

 Media queries are a fundamental aspect of creating responsive web designs, which allow websites to adapt to different devices and screen sizes.

-In this lesson, we'll explore how media queries work and how you can use them to create layouts that look great on both desktop and mobile devices.
+We'll explore how media queries work and how you can use them to create layouts that look great on both desktop and mobile devices.

 While desktop computers were once the primary way people connected to the internet, the rise of smartphones has dramatically changed the game.
 Today, most people use their smartphones to access the internet.
 Mobile internet usage has surpassed desktop usage in recent years, and this trend is only expected to continue.